 Address: Laucala Private Island, Fiji

-A night’s stay starts at a whopping US$4,200, but you get exactly what you pay for with over-the-top luxury and unrivaled privacy.
-The 25 unique villas are sophisticated versions of traditional Fijian homes, and each villa has its private pool.
+A night’s stay starts at US$4,200, but you get what you pay for with over-the-top luxury and unrivaled privacy.
+The 25 unique villas are sophisticated versions of traditional Fijian homes, each with a private pool.

 Inside, everything is tailored to provide a luxurious stay: giant plasma TVs, Bose sound systems, a bar stocked with champagne, seashell-shaped sofas, and granite bathtubs.

 Outside, there’s plenty to do.
-Grab some grub at any of the five restaurants, play tennis, hit the beach, swim in several pools, sail on a yacht, go diving, or jetskiing, or hit the green at the 18-hole David McLay Kidd-designed golf course.
-Once you’re done and in need of relaxing, drop by the spa for treatments with organic, island-made oils.
+Grab some grub at any of the five restaurants, play tennis, hit the beach, swim in several pools, sail on a yacht, go diving or jetskiing, or hit the green at the 18-hole David McLay Kidd-designed golf course.
+Once you’re done and need to relax, drop by the spa for treatments with organic, island-made oils.

 What is a 7-star hotel?

-In official terms, there really is no such thing as a 7-star rating.
+In official terms, there is no such thing as a 7 star rating.
 The term was said to have been coined by an unnamed journalist covering the opening of Dubai’s Burj Arab Jumeirah in 1999.

-The journalist used the term ‘7-star’ to describe the outrageous grandiosity of the hotel, noting that 5 stars aren’t enough to recognize the decadence of the accommodation.
-She then suggested that it must be the first 7-star luxury hotel in the world.
+The journalist used the term ‘7 star’ to describe the outrageous grandiosity of the hotel, noting that five stars aren’t enough to recognize the decadence of the accommodation.
+She then suggested that it must be the world’s first 7 star luxury hotel.

-In reality, hotel ratings are not globally standardized, and even 5-star ratings vary between countries.
+Hotel ratings are not globally standardized, and even 5-star ratings vary between countries.
 This is mainly because rating organizations differ in their classification systems.
-For example, in the U.S., companies like the AAA or the Forbes Travel Guide are in charge of classifying hotels.
-In Europe, it’s the Hotelstars Union, and there’s the Automobile Association in Great Britain.
+For example, in the U.S., companies like the AAA or the Forbes Travel Guide classify hotels.
+In Europe, it’s the Hotelstars Union and the Automobile Association in Great Britain.